psychemedia/storytelling-notes/butterball.md

 Publication date 1859
 p117-122

 BUTTERCUP.

-ONCE on a time there waa an old wife who sat and baked.
+ONCE on a time there was an old wife who sat and baked.
 Now, you must know that this old wife had a little son, who was so plump and fat, and ao fond of good things, that they called him Buttercup; she had a dog, too, whose name was Goldtooth, and as she was baking, all at once Goldtooth began to bark.

 "Run out.
-Buttercup, there's a dear!" said the old wife, " and see what Goldtooth is barking at."
+Buttercup, there's a dear!" said the old wife, "and see what Goldtooth is barking at."

 So the boy ran out, and came back crying out, —